Sunset house captured in Rynek Wroclaw

 Rynek at sunset

 The sunset from the top of Wrocław’s tallest building is special.
-City panoramic views and myriad colours splashing the horizon make it totally worth stopping by.
+City panoramic views and myriad colours splashing the horizon make it one of the city’s tourist attractions.

 Timings: 9 am – 9 pm (all days)